Frutisoft/orchard/docs/fruti/language/Reference/Standard-Library.md

 **Implementation Status:**
 - Phase 1 (Current): Basic primitives only
-- Phase 2 (Planned Q1 2026): Core collections and I/O
+- Phase 2 (Planned): Core collections and I/O
-- Phase 3 (Planned 2026): Full standard library
+- Phase 3 (Later): Full standard library

 This is a design specification that will guide future implementation.